codacy/docs/docs/organizations/using-coding-standards.md

 When you customize the tools or code patterns of a repository that follows a coding standard, Codacy warns you that the repository will stop following the coding standard and asks for your confirmation.

+Each repository can only follow one coding standard at a time.
+Applying a new coding standard to a repository unassigns any previously applied coding standard.

 !!! important
     Coding standards turn tools with configuration files on and off.
 Those tool configuration files, however, take precedence over the code patterns defined on the coding standard.